-My husband Todd is really fond of all things apple.
+My husband is really fond of all things apple.
 I had found a recipe for an Apple Pancake in The Breakfast Book, by Marion Cunningham that I wanted to make for him as a surprise one day this week.
-I just knew it was something he would enjoy!

 I decided to use my iron skillet as it was the right size and had an oven-proof handle.
 It came out of the oven all puffed up, but did deflate soon after.

-It looked beautiful other than deflating, and I could hardly wait to tip it out onto the platter I had ready to serve it on.
 I had a lovely image in my head about how it was going to look . . . the apple slices all golden and caramelised . . . a froth of icing sugar dressing it up to perfection.
-I even ran a flexible spatula around the bottom of it just to make sure.

 TA DA!
 Not quite what I had pictured in my mind.
+Best laid plans of mice and all that.

-It came out in pieces, albeit lovely golden brown pieces, with lots of sweet soft apple bits . . .
+It came out in pieces, albeit lovely golden brown pieces, with lots of sweet soft apple bits.

 I don't think using a cast iron skillet was a very wise choice on my part.
 You live and you learn . . .